ProFormA/proformaxml/Whitepaper_Response.md

   </xs:complexType>
 ```

-The separate-test-feedback element contains the general feedback for the entire submission and test-specific feedback for individual tests.
-Feedback may either be represented by plaintext or HTML.
-Test-specific feedback entries are connected to their corresponding tests via a test id or sub-test id as specified in the grading-hints.

-Calculating a submission's total score based on partial results of separate tests, as well as presenting these results along with the feedback to the student (or teacher) must be handled by the LMS.

 #### The feedback-list element

+The feedback-list contains zero or more [feedback](#the-feedback-element) elements for both the student and teacher.
+While a response document structured in the form of [separate-test-feedback](#the-separate-test-feedback-element) must contain a [result](#the-result-element) element for each [test-response](#the-test-response-element), the test-responses are not required to have any feedback, depending on the settings used in the result specification (see [student-feedback-level and teacher-feedback-level](Whitepaper_Submission.md#the-student-feedback-level-and-teacher-feedback-level-elements)).

+###### Code-Beispiel

 ```xml
 <xs:complexType name="feedback-list-type">